The Impact of Estrangement on Family Provision Claims in NSW: Can an Estranged Child Still Contest a Will?

 The Court acknowledged the deceased’s clear intention to exclude Lee, but emphasised that this did not prevent it from exercising discretion and ordering further provision.
 The Court had to determine whether adequate provision had been made for Lee.

-The Court considered the deceased’s moral duty to provide for Lee as his mother, a duty rooted in the community standard of parents caring for their children.
-However, estrangement can erode this duty, depending on the circumstances.
-In this case, the Court found that the estrangement stemmed from the deceased’s belief that Lee had sided with his father, putting Lee in an impossible position.
+In examining the estrangement, the Court found that it stemmed from the deceased’s belief that Lee had sided with his father, putting Lee in an impossible position.
 Therefore, the deceased, not Lee, was primarily responsible for the estrangement, and the moral duty remained.

 Practical Considerations for Estranged Claimants